 - 1- What is the UAE Program for Rain Enhancement Science, and how did it originate?

 The UAE Research Program for Rain Enhancement Science is an international research initiative designed to stimulate and promote scientific advancement and the development of new technology in this area.
-Under the patronage of His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Presidential Affairs, the Ministry of Presidential Affairs established this Program and its grant awarding functions as one of the seven pillars of the UAE’s Innovation Strategy.
+Under the patronage of His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of the Presidential Court, established this Program and its grant awarding functions as one of the seven pillars of the UAE’s Innovation Strategy.

 The Program is managed by the National Centre of Meteorology (NCM) as part of its mission to support research in weather modification.
 The UAE Research Program for Rain Enhancement Science offers each winning research proposal in the field of rain enhancement a grant of up to, $1.5 Million (US Dollars), distributed over three years with a maximum annual amount of $550K.

 - 2- Why is the Rain Enhancement Program so important?

 As water security is an essential element of national security, there is an increasing imperative for countries to strengthen their water resilience by promoting research and development, investment in new technologies, more efficient resource conservation and effective international partnerships.
 For arid and semi-arid regions, rain enhancement could offer a viable, cost-effective supplement to existing water supplies.

 - 3- Why is this program important to the UAE?